onetapbeyond/gen_metrics/bench/README.md

 On our test hardware, all tests except `traced-pipeline [max_demand: 1]` managed to push approximately 2.0 million messages through their respective GenStage pipelines within the 30 second test window.
 That's approximately 67k messages-per-second.
 However, the `traced-pipeline [max_demand: 1]` test only managed to push approximately 1.0 million message through its GenStage pipeline.
 How can we explain this difference?

-The answer is simple as soon as you understand the difference between the between the `rate-of-throughput` and the `rate-of-calls` within a pipeline.
+The answer is simple as soon as you understand the difference between the `rate-of-throughput` and the `rate-of-calls` within a pipeline.

 To understand those different rates, lets compare the results for `untraced-pipeline [max_demand: 1000]` and `traced-pipeline [max_demand: 1000]`.
 The `max_demand` value indicated is in fact the default value for a GenStage pipeline.
 Notice how there is very low runtime overhead on the `traced-pipeline [max_demand: 1000]`, just `1.07 times` slower than the untraced pipeline.
 Considering the test pushed 67k messages-per-second this result indicates the GenMetrics runtime impact was neglible.